Pulwama: JeM’s plans of eulogising suicide bomber was shelved after Balakot strike

 It was in October 2018 following the killing of Usman Haider in an encounter with the Indian security forces, JeM chief Maulana Masood Azhar gave a speech calling for the martyrdom of Kashmiris.
 Dar had decided after the speech that he would be available as a suicide bomber whenever the JeM needed him, an NIA officer said.

 The main accused, Mohammad Umar Farooq also visited Afghanistan for explosives training in 2016-17.
-He infiltrated into India through International Border at Jammu-Samba Sector in April, 2018 and took over as Jaish-e-Mohammad Commander of Pulwama.
+He infiltrated into India through International Border at Jammu-Samba Sector in April 2018 and took over as Jaish-e-Mohammad Commander of Pulwama.

 Mohammad Umar along with his Pakistani compatriots viz.
 Mohd.
 Kamran, Mohd.
 Ismail alias Saifullah and Qari Yasir and local associates, Sameer Dar and Adil Ahmad Dar planned and prepared for the attack on security forces using IEDs.